Where to stay in Paris? Best areas & hotel recommendations

 The next sections will help you decide which area is the best place to stay for you.

 For first-timers: Staying in Notre-Dame and Saint-Michel

 This area is ideal for a first visit to Paris because it’s easy to get to all the highlights from here.

 The Seine flows straight through the middle of Paris, and the small island Île de la Cité lies in the middle of the Seine.
 Paris was founded on this island 2,500 years ago.
 The island and the southern riverbanks are birthplace of modern-day Paris, and many of the tiny alleyways there date all the way back to the Middle Ages.

 The neighborhood around Saint-Michel along the southern banks features a wide range of relatively affordable hotels and lots of surprisingly cheap restaurants and cocktail bars.
 Saint-Michel is a just a short walk from many of the major sights.

 Notre-Dame Cathedral and the Gothic Saint-Chapelle are located right on the island.
 The Jardin du Luxembourg, the Panthéon and the Sorbonne are just a few meters down the road.

 If you cross the bridge to the other side of the river, you’ll find the Marais district with the Centre Pompidou and many other museums.

-A twenty-minute walk along the Seine will take you directly to the Louvre.
+A 20-minute walk along the Seine will take you directly to the Louvre.